 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Implemente Timing of completion of measures d?^ Upon handover and completion of works.
-Table 15.6 12.3 - CM3 - Phasing of the construction stage to reduce visual impacts during the construction phase.
-All works areas for duration of works; N/A Upon handover and completion of works.
-Table 15.6 12.3 - CM4 - Construction traffic (land and sea) including construction plants, construction vessels and barges should be kept to a practical minimum.
-All works areas for duration of works; I Upon handover and completion of works.
-Table 15.6 12.3 - CM5 - Erection of decorative mesh screens or construction hoardings around works areas in visually unobtrusive colours.
-All works areas for duration of works; N/A Upon handover and completion of works. - may be disassembled in phases Γable 15.6 12.3 - CM6 - Avoidance of excessive height and bulk of site buildings and structures.
-New passenger concourse, terminal 2 expansion and other proposed airport related buildings and structures under the project; N/A Upon handover and completion of works. Γable 15.6 12.3 - CM7 - Control of night-time lighting by hooding all lights and through minimisation of night working periods.
-All works areas for duration of works; N/A Upon handover and completion of works. - may be disassembled in phases Table 15.6 12.3 - CM8 - All existing trees shall be carefully protected during construction.
+EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Implemented?^ Timing of completion of measures implemented: may be disassembled in phases Table 15.6 12.3 - CM6 - Avoidance of excessive height and bulk of site buildings and structures.
+New passenger concourse, terminal 2 expansion and other proposed airport related buildings and structures under the project; Upon handover and N/A Table 15.6 12.3 - CM7 - Control of night-time lighting by hooding all lights and through minimisation of night working periods. completion of works.
+All works areas for duration of works; I Upon handover and completion of works. - may be disassembled in phases Table 15.6 12.3 - CM8 - All existing trees shall be carefully protected during construction.
 Detailed Tree Protection Specification shall be provided in the Contract Specification.
-Under this specification, the Contractor shall be All existing trees to be retained; 1 required to submit, for approval, a detailed working method statement for the protection of trees prior to undertaking any works adjacent to all retained trees, including trees in contractor's works areas.
+Under this specification, the Contractor shall All existing trees to be retained; I be required to submit, for approval, a detailed working method statement for the protection of trees prior to undertaking any works adjacent to all retained trees, including trees in contractor's works areas.
 Upon handover and completion of works.
+Table 15.6 12.3 - - CM9 - Trees unavoidably affected by the works shall be transplanted where practical.
+A detailed Tree Transplanting Specification shall be provided in the Contract Specification, if applicable.
+Sufficient time for All existing trees to be affected by the works; N/A necessary tree root and crown preparation periods shall be allowed in the project programme.
+Upon handover and completion of works.
+Table 15.6 12.3 - CM10 - Land formation works shall be followed with advanced hydroseeding around taxiways and runways as soon as practical.
+All affected existing grass areas around runways and verges/Duration of works; N/A Upon handover and completion of works.
+Cultural Heritage Impact - Construction Phase Not applicable.